MaastrichtU-CDS/argos-1-croptool/README.md

 # Argos crop
+NB: *** If you ran the cropping tool before and already have your data stored in your vantage mount you could skip step 3 and go straight to the 'Epoch training and Prediction' section below.
+This involves copying the data from your vantage6 mount back to a local folder.
+If you are not comfortable or can't find your vantage mount, please run the cropping tool again as instructed in step 3 ***

 This code requires that your data is already pulled from XNAT and stored in a folder on your host machine.
 If you have not done so yet, please run the XNAT extraction code first or contact Leonard Wee for instructions.
 This folder should contain 2 subfolders; pre-process-TRAIN, and pre-process-VALIDATE.